-Beginners have more scarce offerings, the ski schools are great and there's numerous magic carpets to get to grips with planks on your feet, however it's the progression terrain that's lacking, there's a few bits but the dodgy piste classification doesn't help.
+Beginners have more scarce offerings, the ski schools are great and there are a couple of magic carpets to get to grips with planks on your feet, however, it's the progression terrain that's lacking, there are a few bits but the dodgy piste classification doesn't help.
 Though if you are confident in your turns you should have no problem, with 32% of runs classed as blue there's plenty to test your technique.

-Advanced riders the easy connections over to Sestriere are where you should head.
-They open up the black runs at the top of Mount Motta and Mount Sises as well as the Kandahar Olympic standard slalom course and Barchetta runs.
-Fraiteve offers some challenging northern face skiing and off piste opportunities if you take a guide.
-Though possible the best fun to be had is between the runs and in the trees side-country, there's plenty to hunt out.
+For advanced riders, the easy connections over to Sestriere are where you should head.
+They open up the black runs at the top of Mount Motta and Mount Sises, as well as the Kandahar Olympic standard slalom course and Barchetta, runs.
+Fraiteve offers some challenging northern face skiing and off-piste opportunities if you take a guide.
+Though possibly the best fun to be had is between the runs and in the trees side-country, there's plenty to hunt out.

 An entertainingly varied après scene, Sauze d'Oulx has stepped away from its lager-fiend reputation and into a more sophisticated world.
 There's still plenty of bars run by Brits and tonnes of happy hours all over the place, but the clientele has grown out up, no longer 90's ravers but Turin's weekend crowds and grown up 90's kids.